Unilever: Axe/Lynx

 Axe, known as Lynx in the United Kingdom, the Republic of Ireland, Australia and New Zealand, is a toiletries brand marketed towards young men between the ages of 16 and 24.
 Its marketing is a "tongue-in-cheek take on the 'mating game, suggesting that women are instantly drawn to men who use the products.
 Unlike Dove's long-running beauty campaign, Lynx advertising often creates mini-series of advertisements based around a singular product rather than communicating an overarching idea.
 Using images the company knows it will receive complaints garners the brand more free publicity and notoriety, often through controversy.
 A wide variety of these adverts have been banned in countries around the world.
-In 2012, Lynx's 'Clean Balls' advert was banned.
+In 2012, Lynx's Clean Balls advert was banned.
 In 2011, in the United Kingdom, Lynx's shower gel campaign was banned.

 Both advertising campaigns make stark comparisons between how women and their sexuality are portrayed in advertising and sales efficiency.
 Lynx commonly portrays women as hypersexual, flawless and stereotypically attractive who are aroused by men, of all ages and stature, because of their use of the Lynx product.

 Social media advertising

 On 26 June 2020, Unilever said it would halt advertising to US customers on social media giants Facebook, Instagram, and Twitter until at least the end of 2020 following a campaign started by various American civil-rights groups, such as the Anti-Defamation League and the NAACP, protesting Facebook's policies on hate speech and misinformation named "Stop Hate For Profit".
 However, Unilever did not formally sign on to the campaign.
 The company cited their "Responsibility Framework and the polarized atmosphere in the U.S." and said that "continuing to advertise on these platforms at this time would not add value to people and society".

 Later that year in December, Unilever revealed it would resume advertising on Facebook and its affiliated platforms, stating that Facebook had made enough progress in changing their management to continue advertising with them.
 Executive vice-president of global media for the company, Luis Di Como, released a clarifying statement: "We are encouraged by the commitments the platforms are making to build healthier environments for consumers, brands and society in alignment with the principles of the Global Alliance for Responsible Media.
 This is why we plan to end our social media investment pause in the U.S. in January.
 We will continue to reassess our position as necessary."

+In 2026, Unilever expanded its influencer-led marketing strategy, building a global network of approximately 300,000 creators as part of a shift toward social media-driven advertising.
+The company indicated that the move reflected a transition away from traditional large-scale campaigns toward continuous, creator-led digital engagement.
+A company representative noted that the strategy focuses on leveraging decentralized content creation to better connect with consumers across platforms.